 The Center for the Advancement of Instruction in Quantitative Reasoning (CAIQR) was established by the Office of the Chancellor in Fall 2016 as recommended by the Academic Senate of the California State University Quantitative Reasoning Task Force (QRTF).
 CAIQR is tasked to continuously support the high-quality instruction and curriculum in the high schools, community colleges, and public universities that will better serve the state of California and the U.S. It also will highlight strategies to enhance the skills of CSU students in quantitative reasoning that they will rely on after graduation.

-a third-party independent analysis of the planned implementation and potential impact of the proposed requirement on high school students’ application to the CSU,
+- a third-party independent analysis of the planned implementation and potential impact of the proposed requirement on high school students’ application to the CSU;

-the progress on doubling the number of STEM qualified teachers annually prepared by the CSU,
+- the progress on doubling the number of STEM qualified teachers annually prepared by the CSU;

-clarity of the charge, role and composition of a steering committee that reports to the EVC of Academic and Student Affairs,
+- clarity of the charge, role and composition of a steering committee that reports to the EVC of Academic and Student Affairs;

-clarity on exemptions for students whose public schools do not provide sufficient courses, and
+- clarity on exemptions for students whose public schools do not provide sufficient courses; and

-the progress on increasing outreach and awareness of the proposed requirement with schools, counselors, and families.
+- the progress on increasing outreach and awareness of the proposed requirement with schools, counselors, and families.

-Additionally, CAIQR continues to work on increasing the ranks of STEM Teachers.
+The CAIQR continues to work on increasing the ranks of STEM Teachers.
 To date, both MRWC (Pomona) and TQR/QRAT (Sacramento) have continued their professional training for secondary mathematics teachers.
 These teachers will now be eligible to teach a 4th year mathematics course other than mathematical analysis and calculus.
 DMPS (San Diego), a discrete mathematics course, has been developed and approved as a "c" course; this will complement their 4th year DM course.
 TCMS (Northridge) has now expanded its course to other districts to have a 4th year course in statistics.
 Finally, four campuses (Dominguez Hills, Los Angeles, Sacramento, San Francisco) are now developing online programs for the Supplementary Authorization in Computer Science.